Roger Eykyn (politician)

 Roger Eykyn (21 October 1830 – 14 November 1896) was an English Liberal Party politician who sat in the House of Commons from 1866 to 1874.

 Early life

 Robert Eykyn was born on 21 October 1830.
 He was the son of Richard Eykyn of Crouch End, Middlesex, and Ackleton, Shropshire and his wife Susanna Starr, daughter of Sir William Starr, of Canterbury, Kent.

 Political career

 Eykyn was a J.P. for Berkshire, and a cornet in the Royal Buckinghamshire Yeomanry Lancers.
+By 1877 he was a Captain in the Berkshire Yeomanry and resigned his commission on 7 April 1877.